paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title:
 type: review
 rating: 5
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+I highly recommend!
+Very efficient and did a good job.
+Reasonable pricing and easy to communicate with.
+Huge thanks to the team.